thetimelineproj/humblewx/documentation/api.rst

     .. py:method:: __init__(controller_class, parent)

-        This constructs a ``wx.Dialog`` and fills it with content according to the :ref:`GUI description <gui-description-language-label>` found in the docstring for this class.
+        This constructs a ``wx.Dialog`` and fills it with content according to the :ref:`GUI description <gui-description-language-label>` found in
+        this class' docstring.

         :param class controller_class:

-            The class that should be uses as a controller in this dialog.
+            The class that should be used as a controller in this dialog.
 It will be initialized automatically.

         :param class parent: